Kroos returns for Madrid's trip to Dortmund

 Madrid are without injured stars Marcelo, Karim Benzema (both hamstring) and Mateo Kovacic (adductor tear), but Kroos comes back into the fold after missing the 2-1 victory over Deportivo Alaves with a rib complaint.

+Kroos was a pivotal player for Madrid in their retention of the Champions League last season, creating more chances than any other player in the competition.

-Dani Ceballos scored twice in the German's place against Alaves on Saturday and he is also included in the squad, alongside Gareth Bale and Cristiano Ronaldo.
+Dani Ceballos, who scored twice in the German's place against Alaves on Saturday, is also included in the squad alongside Gareth Bale and Cristiano Ronaldo.

 Holders Madrid lead Group H ahead of the trip to Dortmund, who lost their opening game at Tottenham.